No wine this year

 Doesn’t this make you feel like you also want to leverage this knowledge and start living on a different rhythm?
 No longer fight or flight, but flow?

-Three powerful lessons
+Three powerful lessons in resilience

 There are at least three powerful lessons to be inferred from the story above: